Regulation: The Key Players

 The appropriate statutory bodies require strict training and ethical standards for these staff to ensure proper conduct and competence to practice.
-Regulatory bodies conduct inspections of laboratory and/or its staff to ensure their standards are met Doctors working in laboratories, like all doctors, are registered with the General Medical Council and scientists are registered with the Health and Care Professions Council.
+Regulatory bodies conduct inspections of laboratory and/or its staff to ensure their standards are met Doctors working in laboratories, like all doctors, are registered with the General Medical Council (GMC) and scientists are registered with the Health and Care Professions Council (HCPC).
 The registration status of individual professionals can be checked via their websites.

 Statutory bodies include: